 Warning

 Prolog rules are no longer supported in Gerrit.
-Existing usages of prolog rules can be modified or deleted, but uploading new "rules.pl" files are rejected.
+Existing usages of prolog rules can be modified or deleted.
+Uploading new "rules.pl" files will result in a warning being emitted.
 Please use submit requirements instead.
-Note that the Submit Type being deprecated in this documentation page currently has no substitution in submit requirements.
+Note that the Submit Type being deprecated in this documentation page currently has no substitution in submit requirements. |

 Submit Rule